Advertisement

 Apple 8K 3D camera – what we know and what we don’t know

-While I haven’t had a chance to actually watch Submerged on a Vision Pro headset yet, I wonder what really happens if you turn your head as the cameras only recorded 180 degrees to the sides, not 360 degrees, which of course would be an impracticality considering camera tracks, wiring and mounting and potentially crew would become visible.
-It must have been shot in a way that still the center of the action in front of you at all times, with some minimal, less important stuff going on left and right, so you can turn your head towards that somewhat when you hear audio from the side, but not too far – I am guessing they’re blurring anything beyond those 180 degrees so it doesn’t just cut out to black.
+While I haven’t had a chance to actually watch Submerged on a Vision Pro headset yet, I wonder what really happens if you turn your head as the cameras only recorded 180 degrees to the sides, not 360 degrees, which, of course, would be an impracticality considering camera tracks, wiring and mounting, plus, potentially, the crew would become visible.
+It must have been shot in a way that keeps the main action directly in front of you at all times, with minimal, less important elements happening to the sides.
+You can turn your head slightly when you hear audio from the left or right, but not too far—I am guessing that they’re blurring anything beyond those 180 degrees to avoid an abrupt cut to black.

 Apple’s 8K 3D Cinema Camera in action on a remote head on set of “Submerged”.
 Image credit: Apple